Spectrality of Infinite Convolutions and Random Convolutions: Introduction

-for the {\it integral periodic zero set} of $\mu$, where $\widehat{\mu}(\xi)$ is the Fourier transform of $\mu$.
-Using the integral periodic zero set of the weak limit of $\{\nu_{>n}\}$, we give an answer to the spectrality of infinite convolutions.
+for the {\it integral periodic zero set} of Fourier transform of $\nu$.
+Using the integral periodic zero set, An, Fu and Lai \cite{An-Fu-Lai-2019} defined the admissible family to analysis the spectrality.
+Here, we simply the admissible family condition.